-If you have bird feeders and trees at your home, you’re likely to have a couple of window crashes per year – but you might not know it.
+If you have bird feeders and trees at your home –and even if you don’t – you’re likely to have a couple of window crashes per year – and you might not know it.

-Architects, builders, and the lighting-use habits of city building owners do little (yet) to fix the reflections and inappropriate lights that confuse birds.
+Architects, builders, and the lighting-use habits of city building owners have, over the years, increased the hazards birds face, and have done little (so far, with some notable exceptions) to fix the reflections and inappropriate lights that confuse birds.

 But homeowners can do a lot to help: by being careful where they hang their bird feeder (ask: what will a startled bird fly towards?) and by putting non-reflective tape and decals on windows so that birds realize it’s not a real window of

 Here’s what happened.
 Crashes tend to happen in the early morning.
 On April 15th at around 8:30, I was gazing out my patio door at my beloved house sparrows and some starlings, when what falls from above, but a wee kinglet.
 It had spread its wings as it landed next to the sill of the door.
 It had a better fate than if I had been a gull, as many city gulls actually do: stand around and wait for window-crashers to eat!

 I swooped in and picked it up with a bander’s grip.

 Bander’s grip is when you cover the bird’s back with your non-dominant hand, with its head inserted between two fingers, and only to your second knuckle.
 The bird is facing your fingertips, not your wrist.
 It leaves your dominant hand, and the bird’s legs, free to put a band on.

 Photographer’s grip is with your dominant hand, and you’re gently pinching the bird’s legs.